f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-ocp.rst

 Create an Origin Pool for the application
 --------------
-To access the applications installed in the Client machine through SMSv2 Customer Edge (CE), an origin pool needs to be created.
+To access the applications installed in the Alpine machine through SMSv2 Customer Edge (CE), an origin pool needs to be created.

 1. Under “Multi-Cloud App Connect”, select Load Balancers-> Origin Pools.
 Click “Add Origin Pool